MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-add-3D-part.md

 - **Triangles**: Number of mesh triangles across all parts in a 3D model.
 - **Vertices**: Number of mesh vertices across all parts in a 3D model.
 - **Textures**: Number of textures in a 3D model.
-- **Texture size**: Number of pixels (in mega pixels) across all textures in a 3D model.
+- **Texture size**: Number of pixels (in megapixels) across all textures in a 3D model.

-These definitions apply to the use of 3D models within the PC app.
+These definitions apply to 3D models within the Guides PC app.
+These definitions might be different in other apps.

 If the 3D model exceeds the recommended limits for optimal performance on the HoloLens, a warning appears on the step.
 Make the necessary changes to the model.
 Learn more: [Optimize your 3D models](3d-content-guidelines/optimize-models).